 What is Bombay Stock Exchange (BSE)?

-Located in Mumbai, Bombay Stock Exchange meaning BSE is the first and one of the largest stock exchanges in the whole of Asia.
-It caters to over 6,000 companies for listing their stocks and enables investors to trade in the stock market.
-The BSE facilitates these transactions smoothly and securely – the transparency, efficiency and innovation shown by the BSE over the past many decades have made it an integral component of the Indian financial system.
-Now that you know what is BSE, let’s have a look at how it works:
+Located in Mumbai, the Bombay Stock Exchange (BSE) is the first and one of the largest stock exchanges in Asia.
+It caters to over 6,000 companies listed on its platform and enables investors to trade in the stock market.
+The BSE facilitates these transactions smoothly and securely — the transparency, efficiency, and innovation demonstrated by the exchange over the decades have made it an integral component of the Indian financial system.
+Now that you know what the BSE is, let’s have a look at how it works:

 - Listing process: Companies must meet certain criteria to list their shares on the BSE.
 Once listed, their shares become available for trading.